 When Cash ISAs ARE worth it

-So whilst the Personal Tax Allowance and tragic interest rates decimate the original Cash ISA advantages for 95% of people, what about the remaining 5%?
+For most people, the Personal Savings Allowance and tragic interest rates have decimated the original Cash ISA advantages.
+But what about the remaining few?

-For those that have large sums saved taking them well above the £1,000 PSA (Personal Savings Allowance), or those that are higher or additional rate taxpayers and therefore don’t see any real benefits of the PSA, Cash ISAs can deliver precious tax advantages that make a real difference over the long term, particularly if and when interest rates increase.
+Well, there are still people that have large sums saved, taking them well above the £1,000 PSA (Personal Savings Allowance).
+And then there are the higher or additional rate taxpayers who get much less or even no benefit from the PSA.
+For these people, Cash ISAs can deliver precious tax advantages that make a real difference over the long term, particularly if and when interest rates increase.

 Cash ISAs vs Savings Account

 Key considerations in a nutshell:

 Check out Savings Champion for an independent Best Buy list of savings accounts.